colalb1/Interest-Rate-Forecasting/README.md

 USE INTEL VTUNE TO FIND OPTIMAL LOOP-BLOCKING SIZE

 ## Side Note
 The descriptions came out much longer than I intended, but I figured I would make it detailed since my only other life responsibility while completing the bulk of this project was playing Elden Ring.
 At the time of this writing, I have a level 180+ Dex build using the [Backhand Blade](https://eldenring.wiki.fextralife.com/Backhand+Blade).
 I am tearing through the DLC as we speak (I write).

+If you are interested in more of the project details or my Elden Ring build, please contact me via LinkedIn.